Call now on 0844 774 1112 to get a great rate for your project and a guaranteed delivery Nationwide.

 Many contractors work building lift shafts and operating on maintenance in these areas.
 For this, scaffolding needs to be very narrow and short.
 These configurations are available from most good hire companies.

 Stairwells can be very difficult for many project managers and facilities companies.
 Stairlift scaffolds are a perfect solution for this and make these kinds of projects very safe to undertake.
-They can be assembled by one man and the better scaffold towers even allow users to continue to use the stairs while work is going on above.
+They can be assembled by one man and the better access towers even allow users to continue to use the stairs while work is going on above.

 Walk through frames are perfect for shopfronts where the operator needs to carry out maintenance above an active doorway where people need to still need access.

 Bridge beam sections can be used by people needing access to large areas of a ceiling for example.
-This special frame is a way to connect to scaffold towers together and make a platform that is, in effect, four times larger in width than a standard scaffold tower.
+This special frame is a way to connect to access towers together and make a platform that is, in effect, four times larger in width than a standard access tower.
 Special instructions on how to connect the towers can be obtained through your hire company.
 If used correctly they can make a project go a lot more smoothly, cut down on the time spent and labour costs.

 There is a scaffold that can be used on the roof this requires some technical skill and is not always advisable in every situation.
 It’s probably best to call before you hire to discuss your needs.